 |ARIMA (1 3, 1, 1), SARIMA (2, 1, 1, 4)||3.84||9.26|

 We have included the results of the basic ARIMA (1,1,1) for reference.
 As expected, it does not perform well because it does not consider seasonal variations at all.
-Among our SARIMA models, the model with one seasonal AR lag, one seasonal difference and one seasonal MA lag is performing the best.
+Among our SARIMA models, the model with two seasonal AR lags, one seasonal difference and one seasonal MA lag is performing the best.
 This is clear because it has the minimum forecast error.
 Even for dynamic forecasts, this model has a small error of 1.16 per cent.
 This model is specified as ARIMA(1,1,1), SARIMA(2,1,1,4).
 The ARIMA (1,1,1), SARIMA (1,1,1,4) is also performing as well as the model with 2 seasonal AR lags.

 The last 2 models have a more complicated specification as they include 1st and 3rd lag in the ARIMA component.
 These models are not performing well, but they show the flexibility of ARIMA and SARIMA model specifications.
 If needed, we can even include multiple seasonal behaviours in the model.